 FREEDOM TO USE DATA SENT ME: As of July 7, 2014.
 If you send me info., links, obits, etc. please note that you are giving me PERMISSION to use it to create memorials or to add it to a memorial.
 I hope this will prevent any confusion when it comes to info. being shared on this site.
 If you would like credit for anything you have sent me or plan to send just ask and I will add a note to the bio. area.
 I guess I should have been doing this from the beginning but I just didn't think it was necessary!

 I would prefer that death certificates and obits. not be added as a photo.
 Thanks to all the great fellow contributors who have sent info./links to me to be added to memorials.
 Most of you are now listed as my friends.

-For those taking photos please check out this site: How To Get Great Photos For FindAGrave.
-Thanks Ron West for this link.
-I hope it helps others take much better photos than a lot of those I have come across on FAG.
-Also please try not to take photos with your reflection in the stone, cars or people in the background and hopefully with green grass around the stone.
-No photos taken after dark or with snow completely covering the ground.
+The experts, which I do not claim to be, recommend that you don't take photos with your reflection in the stone, cars or people in the background or the tips of your shoes in the photo.
+NO DATE STAMPS on photos.
+Be carefull of objects that might get in front of the lens such as your finger tips, camera strap, hair, etc. No photos taken after dark or with snow completely covering the ground.
+Hopefully most photos will have green grass around the stone.
 I prefer seeing the whole stone not just a closeup of it.
 Do not take photos of an upright stone looking down on it.
 This distorts the engravings and makes the stone look like it is falling over.
 Always try to take photos at a right angle to the face of the stone.
 This may mean bending over or getting down on one knee to take a photo.
-Also removing dead grass and bird droppings would be really nice and please no shadows of yourself or your body parts across the face of the stone.
-Remove flowers to get a clear photo of the names & the dates and then always replace the flowers!
+Also removing dead grass and bird droppings would be really nice and please no shadows of yourself (hands holding your camera, etc.) or your body parts across the face of the stone.
+Remove artifical flowers to get a clear photo of the names & the dates and then always replace the flowers!

 |Find A Grave Friends|